tem-energy/.github/.github/PULL_REQUEST_TEMPLATE.md

 <!-- If testing was not required, provide the reason.
 If manual testing was conducted, include logs/screenshots along with a description of the testing steps performed. -->

 ## 🔗 Dependencies
 <!--
 * investigate impact this change might have on other parts of the system.
 * if possible, make changes backward-compatible.
 * list impacted areas here.
 -->
+**API Changes:**
+- [ ] I have not made any changes to the API
+- [ ] I have changed the API and have opened PRs to regenerate the API bindings in Portal and CR below.
+Portal PR:
+Control Room PR:

 ## 📚 References